Marketing in Canada

 Bachelor's in Marketing

-The curriculum covers several marketing topics, including marketing strategy, consumer behavior, market research, advertising, digital marketing, and brand management.
+The curriculum covers several marketing topics, including marketing strategy, consumer behaviour, market research, advertising, digital marketing, and brand management.
 Students also get the flexibility to choose elective courses that align with their interests, such as social media marketing, e-commerce, or international marketing.
 They gain practical experience through internships and capstone projects, which are provided by universities and colleges so that they learn from real-world scenarios.

 Master's in Marketing

-The curriculum of a master's in marketing usually covers a wide spectrum of marketing topics, ensuring that students are well-versed in areas such as marketing strategy, consumer behavior analysis, market research methodologies, advertising techniques, digital marketing strategies, and brand management.
+The curriculum of a master's in marketing usually covers a wide spectrum of marketing topics, ensuring that students are well-versed in areas such as marketing strategy, consumer behaviour analysis, market research methodologies, advertising techniques, digital marketing strategies, and brand management.

 PhD in Marketing